CryptoSwift

 AES-CCM

-The result of Counter with Cipher Block Chaining-Message Authentication Code encryption is ciphertext and authentication tag, that is later used to decryption.
+The result of Counter with Cipher Block Chaining-Message Authentication Code encryption is ciphertext and authentication tag, which is later used for decryption.

 do {